Montpellier: Modern history

-During the 19th century the city thrived on the wine culture that it was able to produce due to the abundance of sun throughout the year.
-The wine consumption in France allowed Montpellier's citizens to become very wealthy until in the 1890s the phylloxera induced fungal disease had spread amongst the vineyards and the people were no longer able to grow the grapes needed for wine.
-After this the city had grown because it welcomed immigrants from Algeria and other parts of northern Africa after Algeria's independence from France.
+After this the city grew because it welcomed French repatriates from Algeria and other parts of northern Africa after Algeria's independence from France.
 In the 21st century Montpellier is between France's number seventh and eighth largest city.
-The city had another influx in population more recently, largely due to the student population, who make up about one-third of Montpellier's population.
+The city had another influx in population more recently, largely due to the student population, who make up about one-fourth of Montpellier's population.
 The school of medicine kickstarted the city's thriving university culture, though many other universities have been well established there.
 The coastal city also benefited in the past 40 years from major construction programs such as Antigone, Port Marianne and Odysseum districts.